This is a 10 day itinerary of Utah and Arizona between Zion National Park, Horseshoe Bend, Lower Antelope Canyon and Las Vegas.

 - Wet weather package – The water was 55F which is about 13C when we were there and we were very comfortable with neoprene socks in canyoneering shoes.

 - Crappy neoprene socks – I don’t know if this is too hardcore but those neoprene socks that they rent out are not comfortable at all.
-If you’re like most of us (and maybe this only applies to Asians), your middle toe will hurt like crazy towards the end because of the way the sock is designed.
+If you’re like most of us, your middle toe will hurt like crazy towards the end because of the way the sock is designed.
 If I were to do it again, I might look into buying my own comfortable pair of neoprene socks.

 - Toenails – Cut your toenails before going on the hike.
 I regret it so much as my toes were jabbing the ends of the sock the whole way.
 I swore I lost a nail along the way but luckily they came out intact.
 Still, better safe than sorry.

 - Waterproofing – Waterproofing is always a big question that we had going into this trip.
 The water levels were considered to be “low” for us so this may be different from you but I honestly didn’t think there was too much cause for concern of being deep in water or tripping and falling.
 That being said, the chances are certainly there if you don’t watch yourself.
 Despite coming out safe, I would still do one layer of waterproofing for your backpack.
 This can be as easy as taking a trash compactor bag (super thick garbage bags) to line your bag and then putting all your stuff inside.